TED Web Chat

 • Remember accessibility—use alt text, plain English and consider design.
 If using an infographic, replicate the text in the post or provide a link to the information in HTML.

 • Remember your audience.
 The tone of your words will help specific people understand your point.
-Use short, engaging posts, and consider use of images and video too.

 • Do not get into an argument.
 If you feel a situation is descending into confrontation ask the poster to use more private means of communicating with your departmental area such as telephone or email, and escalate to a manager.
 Never write anything which you would not say to someone’s face.